 WASM 3 is an 11-mile steel pipeline that was installed in 1926 and 1927.
 This major supply line carries high service water from the 7-ft diameter branch of the Hultman Aqueduct to community connections and MWRA pumping stations serving the Northern High, Intermediate High, and Northern Extra High service systems.
-It extends from the Hultman Aqueduct branch in Weston northeast to the Shaft 9 line in Medford and is the sole source of supply to 250,000 customers.
+It extends from the Hultman Aqueduct branch in Weston northeast to the Shaft 9 line in Medford and supplies 200,000 customers.
 WASM 4 was constructed in 1932 and is predominantly a 60-inch diameter pipeline consisting primarily of unlined steel with some pre-stressed concrete cylinder and cast iron sections.
 It extends 47,000 linear feet from Weston through Newton, Watertown, and Boston, and into Cambridge.